loopbackio/loopback.io/pages/en/lb2/Defining-boot-scripts.md

 1. The application object, `app`.
 This object enables you to access system-defined variables and configurations.
 2. A callback function that enables you to time your response according to your application logic.

-{% include important.html content="

-You must call the callback function when the script is finished to pass control back to the application.
+{% include important.html content="You must call the callback function when the script is finished to pass control back to the application." %}

-" %}

 For example, this boot script prints "hello world" and triggers the callback function after three seconds (3000 milliseconds).